 Now that we’ve created your recording, there are 2 or 3 more steps we need to take care of to get them sounding really good.
 These steps are “editing,” “mixing,” and the optional “mastering.”

-Think of it like gardening, whereas the recording process was planting your seeds and watering them, the editing process is pruning your musical garden so that everything looks, or rather sounds, nice and neat.
+Think of it like gardening, whereas the recording process was planting your seeds and watering them, allowing the song to grow from a simple idea to a recording, the editing process is pruning your musical garden so that everything looks, or rather sounds, nice and neat.
 As well as removing any weeds that happens to be in there.

 The editing process consists of 5 essential steps.
 These are:

 Don’t be intimidated by the unfamiliar words you see.
 Very shortly, you’ll know what we’re talking about…

 1 – Arranging